ga4gh-beacon/beacon-framework-v2/README.md

 ### The common components
 Some elements are transerval to the Framework and to any model, e.g. the schema for describing an ontology term or the reference to an external schema (like the reference to GA4GH Phenopackets or GA4GH Service Info schemas).

+### Testing the compliance of an implementation with *testMode*
+Given that the flexibility allowed in the implentation of each Beacon instance, and the security restrictions that could apply (e.g. only answering after authentication of the user), a mechanism is required for allowing testing the compliance of a Beacon.
+A first step in this compliance testing is done by the implementer by checking that received requests are correct and that the generated responses match the provided schemas.
+However, an external compliance testing is desirable when the Beacon instance plans to be integrated in a network or to engage in dialogs with a diversity of clients.
+For this second scenario, the *testMode* parameter was included.
+A Beacon instance could receive a request with the *testMode* parameter activated (value= *true*) in which case the Beacon MUST respond, with actual or fake contents, using the response format and skipping any user authentication.
+The fact that a response has been generated for testing purposes is included in the meta section of the response.

 ## The Beacon Configuration file
 The file `/configuration/beaconConfiguration.json` defines the schema (in Json schema draft-07) of the Json file that includes core aspects of a Beacon instance configuration.